Embed This Data

 Paul Kagame’s Tutsi-led Rwandan Patriotic Front (RPF) seized power in July 1994 in the wake of the state-sponsored genocide that killed an estimated 800,000 people, mostly Tutsis.
 Kagame has been president since 2000.
-He was reelected in August 2010 amid allegations of fraud, intimidation, and violence.
-His RPF won a resounding victory in the September 2013 parliamentary elections, and in 2015, the parliament began to debate whether the constitution should be amended to allow Kagame to stand for a third term.
-There have been some structural reforms, and Rwanda is trying to become a more service-oriented economy.
-Despite strong growth based on tourism and exports of coffee and tea, poverty remains considerable, and over 80 percent of Rwandans depend on subsistence agriculture supplemented by cash crops.
+He was reelected in August 2010 amid allegations of fraud, intimidation, and violence, and his RPF won a resounding victory in the September 2013 parliamentary elections.
+In 2015, in a move that drew criticism from countries concerned about Kagame’s increasingly authoritarian rule, Rwandans voted overwhelmingly to amend the constitution to allow Kagame in theory to govern until 2034.
+Although it still remains widespread, poverty has been declining rapidly.

 The top personal income and corporate tax rates are 30 percent.
 Other taxes include a value-added tax and a property transfer tax.
-The overall tax burden equals 13.9 percent of total domestic income.
-Government spending amounts to 27.6 percent of GDP, and the budget balance has been in deficit.
-Public debt is equivalent to less than 30 percent of total domestic output.
+The overall tax burden equals 14.9 percent of total domestic income.
+Government spending has amounted to 27.5 percent of total output (GDP) over the past three years, and budget deficits have averaged 3.0 percent of GDP.
+Public debt is equivalent to 34.6 percent of GDP.